ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 Stop reaching and start chording.

 This isn't groundbreaking: cut, copy, and paste are indispensable features that have never had dedicated keys on any standardized modern layout.
 You don't reach across the keyboard for a key, you *chord* Ctrl (or Cmd) + X, C, or V. Your fingers never leave the 40% portion of the keyboard.
 I'm just taking that same logic and applying it to the arrow keys.

+Hell, even that isn't revolutionary: gamers figured this out decades ago with `WASD`.
+Instead of reaching for dedicated arrow keys scattered around the keyboard, they put movement controls right under their left hand on the home row where they belong.
+It's faster, more ergonomic, and keeps your hand in a natural position.
+The same principle applies here: why reach for arrow keys when you can have navigation right under home row?
+The gaming world has been proving this works for years—we're just applying that wisdom to everyday typing and text editing.
+All it takes is a way to toggle that layer.

-Take a look at your Caps Lock key: it's a useless little bitch of a key taking up prime home row real estate.
-With the magic of programmable mechanical keyboards, we can transform it into a key that opens up a layer with things like Enter, Backspace, Delete, and arrow keys all within easy reach of home row.
+Next, take a look at your Caps Lock key: it's a useless little bitch taking up prime home row real estate.
+With the magic of programmable mechanical keyboards, we can transform it into a key that opens up a layer with things like Enter, Backspace, Delete, and yes, even arrow keys, all right on the home row.

+This advice isn't for everyone, of course.
 Yes, it takes a little elbow grease to get there.
 Yes, it takes some retraining of your muscle memory... but for serious typists, the payoff can be significant.
 And fun to configure!

-The takeaway: ditching the "one key, one function" paradigm for the "chording and layering" paradigm can lead to gains in efficiency, speed, and ergonomics for those willing to learn.

 ### The Keyboard Dark Arts
 I'm a 60% user at heart.
 That's my sweet spot.
 The thought of using anything smaller as a daily driver is extremely unappealing: I write a fair amount of code, and I need easy access to numbers and symbols.
+At the same time, I don't need anything larger.
+I appreciate the more compact form factor and the extra desk space, and (as you can probably tell) I vastly prefer home row navigation to dedicated arrow keys.
+A 60% keyboard has all the keys I need and none that I don't.

 So why the fuck did I buy a 40% keyboard?
 An ortholinear one, no less?